Want to get a few macro photography tricks?

 I've written quite a bit about the many tools available to you-some of it carry over from the film days of photography and now especially in the new world of digital photography.
 There is a balance between getting the right tool for the job and not wasting money on equipment and accessories that aren't necessary.

-So these maybe might not be considered macro photography tricks at all. ;-)
+So these maybe might not be considered macro photography tricks at all, but these ideas should help you get started.
+Here's more on equipment for macro.

 1. Keep it simple.
 The simpler your set-up is, the more you can concentrate on lighting and composition.
 You won't get great macro photos unless you are smart about using the right settings, framing in your image aesthetically, and lighting it right.